-According to Patty Jenkins, the movie was shot in 28 days, sometimes with as many as four scenes, or nine pages of script, being shot in one single day.
+According to Patty Jenkins, the movie was shot in twenty-eight days.
+As many as four scenes, or nine pages of script, were shot in one day.
 See more »

 I always wanted to be in the movies.